 How much does it cost?

-My rate is £75 for a 50 minute session.
-My rate is reviewed in January each year.
+My rate is £75 for a 50 minute, weekly session.

 Where do I go from here?

-The way I work is to have a free brief phone call to understand your position.
-This is also a great way for you to get a better sense of whether you would want to work with me.
+The way I work is to have a free phone call to understand your situation and explore logistics, including session times and waiting lists.
 There are more details on my contact details page.